These are some personal projects I have been working on to learn more about certain libraries and browser APIs.

 I did this to play with the Web Audio API and Speech Synthesis API.

 A Hemingway editor-like for text in Spanish language.
-Get hints to improve its readability and write clearer.
+Get hints as you write to improve your text readability.

 This project is built as a PWA with offline support.
-It uses Preact/React.
+It uses React and DraftJS.

 A collaborative listening room using Spotify.